A Closer Look at the Rasmussen University – Blaine Campus

 1 The Medical Assisting Diploma program at the Blaine campus in Minnesota is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 7777 Leesburg Pike, Suite 314, North Falls Church, VA 22043, 703-917-9503

 2 The associate nursing program at Rasmussen University at the Bloomington campus (with off-campus instructional sites in Blaine and Lake Elmo/Woodbury) located in Bloomington, Minnesota is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, 404-975-5000.
-The most recent accreditation decision made by the ACEN Board of Commissioners for the associate nursing program is Initial Accreditation.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the associate nursing program is Continuing Accreditation with Conditions.
 View the public information disclosed by the ACEN regarding this program at http://www.acenursing.us/accreditedprograms/programSearch.htm.

 3 The Bachelor of Science in Nursing and Master of Science in Nursing degree programs at Rasmussen University are accredited by the Commission on Collegiate Nursing Education.
 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791